 In some ways one of the earliest 22s was one of the greatest of them all.
 Built by Donnelly in 1887, Irex was 9ft6in/2.9m in beam and measured 60ft/18.29m from the tip of her bowsprit to the end of her 28ft/8.53m boom.
 Downwind, her rig stretched about 68ft/20.73m from the end of her spinnaker pole to the tip of her ringtail.
 Her upwind sail area was said to be 900 to 1000 sqft (83.6 to 92.9m2) and downwind with her balloon jib, ringtail and spinnaker set she was said to carry from 3,400 to 4,000 sq ft (316 to 371.6m2) of sail – about as much area as a TP52’s mainsail and spinnaker!
 Compared to a sandbagger of the same size and era, the upwind rig of a boat like Irex seems to have been smaller but slightly higher in aspect, but the downwind rig was over twice as large.

 Irex’s greatest victory came in an arena the 24s never had – competition from another city.
 In the 1800s Australia was still a collection of separate British colonies rather than a nation, and there was a small fleet of 22s in the northern city of Brisbane in the colony of Queensland.
-Some said that the lure of racing a fleet outside Sydney was one of the reasons the 22s first came to prominence.
-The first Intercolonial 22-Footer Championship was in 1896 and was won by the Brisbane boat Bulletin, owned and sailed by J.H.
+In 1894, the Sydney sailors packed a team of three boats onto coastal steamers and sent them 475 nautical miles north for the first Intercolonial championship.
+It was a major logistical effort in an era when few small-boat sailors looked outside their home regions, and it may well have been the first “national” sailing championship outside of canoeing.
+The winner was the Brisbane boat Bulletin, owned and sailed by J.H.
 Whereat.
-It was an apt victory – although the cliche says that the skiffs and open boats were a Sydney phenomon, Brisbane that was to drive many of the design developments for decades.
+It was an apt victory – although the cliche says that the skiffs and open boats were a Sydney phenomenon, Brisbane that was to drive many of the design developments for decades.
 As the Sydney sailors admitted, it was the Brisbane sailors who brought in innovations like the spinnaker (replacing the cumbersome square sail), multi-part spinnaker poles, “lee cloth” to stop water washing over the leeward gunwale, and the high-aspect Linton-Hope style “dagger” centreboards.